 So, how long does sheet metal last?
 No single answer.
 A one-millimeter steel sheet might rust out in 5–10 years by the sea, or stretch to 50 indoors.
 Stainless or aluminum can double or triple that with luck and care.
 Wrecks in the North Sea (100+ years), barn roofs (20–40), plane panels (50–80)—they all show the spread.
 It’s the metal, the place, and what we do about it.

-A: In the ocean, plain steel loses 0.1–0.2 millimeters a year.
-A one-millimeter sheet’s shaky in 5–10 years.
+In the ocean, plain steel loses 0.1–0.2 millimeters a year.

-A: Yep, but it’s slow.
-Pits form—0.01–0.05 millimeters a year in tough spots.
-Thin sheets last 20–50 years.
+Pits form at 0.01–0.05 millimeters a year in tough spots.

-A: Nope, it’s slower.
 Pits, not rust, and that oxide layer helps.
-Think 20–100 years versus steel’s 5–50.

-A: Zinc takes the fall first, pushing steel’s life to 20–50 years in mild weather, not 5–10.
+Pushes steel’s life to 20–50 years in mild weather, not 5–10.

-A: With care, stainless or aluminum can hit 100+ years—like the Chrysler Building’s shine since 1930.
+Example: the Chrysler Building’s shine since 1930.

 Title: Corrosion of Metallic Biomaterials: A Review